 While every person and every couple is different, experts agree that being available and empathetic while your partner is under stress helps neutralize negative feelings.
 Responding empathetically when a partner brings up stressful topics not only helps alleviate that stress, but can even have positive effects on reported symptoms of depression and anxiety.
 Empathetic behaviors can include nonverbal communications, like head nodding and leaning in to one another.
-PhD and psychologist for Williamsburg Therapy Group, Chuck Burton reminds us that, “Oftentimes we're guilty of assuming we can fix our partner's problems ourselves and try to immediately jump into action- sometimes they only want (and need) to talk.”
+PhD and psychologist for Williamsburg Therapy Group, Chuck Burton reminds us that, “Oftentimes we are guilty of assuming we can fix our partners problems ourselves and try to immediately jump into action- sometimes they only want (and need) to talk.”
 Avoid offering solutions or tell someone what to do, instead ask how you can be involved in the process of improving their situation.
 When we are stressed, often we are not even seeking advice, but rather the need to be heard.

 Letting your partner vent is a way to build safety and security in your relationship.
-If your partner feels like they can tell you about what's bothering them, then they can more quickly move away from that burden.
+If your partner feels like they can tell you about what is bothering them, then they can more quickly move away from that burden.
 Likewise, feeling like you have a nurturing sounding board brings peace and happiness to the stressed partner that can quickly dissipate negative feelings.
 Listening and being supported are proven to be better than giving advice or solutions to a stressed partner.
 Both being heard and feeling supported by your partner leads to less misunderstanding and conflict and a more harmonious relationship in general.